Kinetic/kinetic-c/README.md

     > cd - # go back to the kinetic-c repo root
     > git submodule update --recursive # Updates ALL submodules, including nested ones (ceedling)

+    > bundle install # Ensures you have all RubyGems needed

+    > rake #run all tests and build kinetic-c library and examples

 *NOTE: Once you have performed the above steps, you can get updates to kinetic-c and all nested submodules by simply doing: `git submodule update --recursive`

 Protocol Version